fan-ziqi/robot_lab/README.md

 # robot_lab

-robot_lab is an extension project based on the IsaacLab framework.
-It has a clear code framework and you can quickly migrate to your own robot.
+robot_lab is an extension project based on Isaac Lab.
+It allows you to develop in an isolated environment, outside of the core Isaac Lab repository.

 [Click to discuss on Discord](https://discord.gg/vmVjkhVugU)